 5.3 OBLIGATION TO PAY FEES

-The Client’s obligation to pay a Recovery Fee or a Location Fee as defined under the terms of this Agreement arises immediately upon the submission of Objects to the ALR for Registration by the Client.
+The Client’s obligation to pay a Recovery Fee or a Location Fee as defined under the terms of this Agreement arises immediately upon the submission of Watches to the ALR for Registration by the Client.

 5.4 CURRENT MARKET VALUE

 a) The Recovery Fee and Location Fee are based upon the current market value of an item at the time of Location or Recovery (the “Current Market Value”).

 b) If the Current Market Value of a Watch cannot be agreed between the Parties it will be calculated as follows.

 c) The ALR will seek a qualified appraisal of the Current Market Value of any recovered Watch (“Appraisal”).
 The Client agrees to cooperate and respond promptly to reasonable requests for information for the purposes of the Appraisal.